GunnerLab/mcce4_tutorial/docs/guide/batch_runs.md

 ```

 Now, let's use pro_batch.
 ```
 pro_batch source_files
 ```

 {: .note }
->If a file name `submit_mcce4.sh` does not already exist in the working directory, `pro_batch` will first pull it down from your MCCE4-Alpha clone's `schedulers` folder with the message:
+>If it is your first time running `pro_batch` in a directory, `pro_batch` will pull the default script `submit_mcce4.sh` from your `MCCE4-Alpha\schedulers` folder with the message:
->
 >`Created default submit_mcce4.sh.
 Edit it then re-run.`

-Output:
+Once the script exists, running the command again will launch the jobs:
 ```
 Found 4 new or missing runs: 1ANS, 4LZT, 4PTI, 9RAT